 1. Clean the Garbage Can

-Garbage cans and the area where you store it can grab and hold odors.
+Garbage cans and the area where you store them can grab and hold odors.
 Clean and sanitize the garbage can and the area around the garbage can.

-I spray and soak my garbage can with bleach once a month.
+I spray and soak my garbage can with hydrogen peroxide or bleach once a month.
 I also wipe down the interior of the garbage cabinet with disinfectant spray cleaner to help keeps smells at bay.

 2. Tackle Refrigerator Smells